lilyruth/lilyruth/README.md

 ## 🌷 I'm Ruthie.
 Nice to meet you!

-###  I'm working in Python (new!), JavaScript, React and Java.

- 💖 I graduated the [Nucamp](https://nucamp.co) Full Stack and Mobile development bootcamp in November 2021.
- 🖥️ I earned some [freeCodeCamp](https://freecodecamp.org/ruthiec) certifications between 2020 and 2022.
+ 💖 I'm a career changer who went from education and librarianship to software engineering.
+ 🖥️ I work mostly in the data engineering world now, and as I am still ramping up I don't have a lot of time for personal projects.
- 📈 I'm continuing my learning with several resources.
+ 📈 However I'm continuing my learning with several resources... and am hoping to make a sizeable dent in Advent of Code 2023!